thespamster/brioche_cafe/README.md

 ![](assets/img/final_glighthouse_tests0324.png)
 - Resource hint validator [DebugBear](https://www.debugbear.com/resource-hint-validator)

 Note: the site layout is complete.
-The text needs to be checked by the myself and the owner and a final
+The text needs to be checked by the myself and the owner and any final adjustments made.